Surfboardv2ray/Xray-Load-Balancer/README.md

 ## Supported Porotocls

-🟡 Below is the list of supported protocols for creating a Load Balancer Xray config:
+🟡 Below is the list of currently supported protocols for creating a Load Balancer Xray config:

 - VLESS+GRPC
 - VLESS+GRPC+TLS